rosalbamonterrosas/char-word-frequency/README.md

 # char-word-frequency

-This program determines the number of words and the number of occurrences of each letter in a block of text stored in a datafile called "mytext.dat".
+This program, developed in C++, determines the number of words and the number of occurrences of each letter in a block of text stored in a datafile called "mytext.dat".

 When outputting the number of words and letters that occur in a line, the upper- and lowercase versions of a letter are counted as the same letter.